lildude/colinseymour.co.uk/README-cs.md

   ```
 - deploy using: `git push deploy gh-pages --force`

+## Remove Trailing slashes

+Jekyll 3.0 will come with support for extension-less serving, though it still requires changes on the server.
+I'm using Nginx so I've used the details in http://rickharrison.me/how-to-remove-trailing-slashes-from-jekyll-urls-using-nginx .

 ## Todos

 - [x] Remove fields from the frontmatter of each post that I don't use (categories, meta, author, status)
-- [ ] Customize & optimize the theme
+- [x] Customize & optimize the theme
 - [ ] Switch out all emoticons for emoji
 - [ ] MAYBE: Use an [emoji font](http://emojisymbols.com/) for emojis instead of local or GitHub hosted
   - [ ] TODO: If I do the above, I need to convert the jemoji plugin to insert unicode chars for each of the :emoji: references